Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland

-But also the degree of my underestimation is much greater in the groups under the higher-uncertainty scenarios than in the groups under the lower-uncertainty scenarios.
-The observed mean likelihood minus my \textit{a priori} estimated mean likelihood is $.06$ under the lower-uncertainty scenario of the significance framework, $.32$ under the higher-uncertainty scenario of the significance framework, $.18$ under the lower-uncertainty scenario of the Bayesian framework, and $.45$ under the higher-uncertainty scenario of the Bayesian framework.
+Regardless of the reasons why my \textit{a priori} expectations were underestimates, what is informative here is that the degree of my underestimation is much greater in the groups under the higher-uncertainty scenarios than in the groups under the lower-uncertainty scenarios.
+The observed mean likelihood minus my \textit{a priori} estimated mean likelihood is $0.06$ under the lower-uncertainty scenario of the significance framework, $0.32$ under the higher-uncertainty scenario of the significance framework, $0.18$ under the lower-uncertainty scenario of the Bayesian framework, and $0.45$ under the higher-uncertainty scenario of the Bayesian framework.
 This suggests there were more participants than I expected \textit{a priori} who valued the importance of the new bus line and a reduction in traffic jams, so much that they were risk-acceptant enough to adopt the policy, even under the higher-uncertainty conditions.
-It follows that the expected proportion of ``Yes'' in the higher-uncertainty group should be significantly greater, than my originally expected proportion of .38 (which is the percentage of people who should be concerned with traffic jams, .76, times my original expectation of the percentage of the people who are risk-acceptant enough to adopt the policy under the higher-uncertainty scenario, .50).
-This is the case only under the higher-uncertainty scenario of the Bayesian framework ($.83$) and not under the higher-uncertainty scenario of the significance framework ($.39$).
+If so, the expected proportion of ``Yes'' in the higher-uncertainty group should be significantly greater, than my originally expected proportion of 0.38 (which is the percentage of people who should be concerned with traffic jams, 0.76, times my original expectation of the percentage of the people who are risk-acceptant enough to adopt the policy under the higher-uncertainty scenario, 0.50).

+This is the case only under the higher-uncertainty scenario of the Bayesian framework ($0.83$) and not under the higher-uncertainty scenario of the significance framework ($0.39$).
 This implies that although participants were risk-acceptant enough to adopt the policy even under the higher level of uncertainty, the information of higher-uncertainty under the significance framework discouraged them from doing so.